sellmerfud/optparse/README.markdown

 A full set of unit tests using _ScalaTest_ is included.

 ## Building ##
 I'm using a Rakefile for development.
-However, the source is in a single
+There is also a build.sbt file.
+However, the source is in a single file: `src/main/scala/org/fud/optparse/OptionParser.scala`.
-file: `src/scala/org/fud/optparse/OptionParser.scala`.
 Include it in your project and build it however you like.

 ## Dependencies ##
 This code requires Scala 2.8 as it relies on `ClassManifest`.
 There are no external dependencies.

 ## License ##
 MIT License -- You can use it as is or modify it however you like.